6 Introduction to the Command Line

 netsukeJapan C Artwork

-Figure 6.7: Here you can see an example of redirecting the output of the datastreams_demo.sh program from before.
+Figure 6.9: Here we can see an example of redirecting the output of the datastreams_demo.sh program from before.
 Redirecting the stdout with > only prints the stderr to the screen, and saves the stdout into output.txt.
 Additionally, we can redirect the stderr with 2> into runtime.log, and then nothing is printed onto the screen.

 6.9 Help text

-You don’t always have to google for documentation!
-Many programs come with in-built help text, or access to online manuals right from your terminal!
+We don’t always have to google for documentation!
+Many programs come with in-built help text, or access to online manuals right from our terminal!

-• You can get a one sentence summary of what a tool does with whatis
+• We can get a one sentence summary of what a tool does with whatis

 whatis cat